 Rebecca Louise Law doesn’t pack lightly.
 When the artist, known for her large-scale, sculptural installations of hanging flowers, recently flew from her United Kingdom home to Toledo, she brought with her the materials from every installation she’s ever made— a stunning bounty of over 100,000 pieces of preserved flora.

 But this mesmerizing collection of dried yellow chrysanthemums, roses, iris, and dozens of varieties of flora is only one piece of Community, her largest site-specific installation to date, debuting on Friday, June 16 in the Toledo Museum of Art’s Canady Gallery.

-With over a year of planning, two teams of providing thousands of hours of work, Community will be comprised of approximately 150,000 fresh and preserved flowers fresh and preserved flowers delicately strung together on long, fluttering strands of wire, which includes thousands of local plants and flowers sourced from northwest Ohio that were chosen with the advice of local botanists and plucked with the help of 1,000 volunteer hours.
+With over a year of planning and two teams providing thousands of hours of work, Community will be comprised of approximately 150,000 fresh and preserved flowers fresh and preserved flowers delicately strung together on long, fluttering strands of wire, which includes thousands of local plants and flowers sourced from Northwest Ohio that were chosen with the advice of local botanists and plucked with the help of 1,000 volunteer hours.

 “In order to create this installation, I am using every flower I’ve collected in my entire life,” explained Law.
 “The process is very labor intensive.
 You will be able to see the number of hands that made Community possible, and that’s what makes it beautiful.”

 Even with careful planning and preparation, Law had to hit the ground running when she arrived in Toledo.
 Compared to past works— which were smaller and took six weeks or longer to install— Law and her team have less than a month to install Community: “The Canady Gallery is the largest space that I’ve ever worked in, but I fell in love with it when I first saw it and I love the challenge it presents.”